wilsonmar/wilsonmar.github.io/_posts/2018-08-31-salesforce-einstein.md

 Einstein can be "simply" added to process existing data.
 For example, text users enter into a service request form can be designated for analysis.
 The Einstein Intent API processes the text to automatically determine how to routed the request to the correct department.

+Salesforce purchased 200 data science people by its acquisition of http://www.metamind.io/

+Benioff has also been a lead investor in machine translation company <a target="_blank" href="http://www.linkedin.com/company/1617147">Cloudwords</a> since its seed funding days.

 ## Salesforce + IBM Watson

 The pool of top people who can build AI is limited, and so expensive.